[5 Minute Read]

 Our latest cable product, Data Drop in a Box, is now available on HomeDepot.Com.
 This is the first all-inclusive cabling kit on the market, and we think it's a game changer for its convenience, cost, and quality; but we've been challenged.
 If you go to Home Depot, can you get all the parts à la carte and do it better/cheaper?
+Let's dare to compare these two data drop solutions.

-Let's Dare to Compare: Data Drop in a Box vs. Á la Carte
+Data Drop in a Box vs. Á la Carte

 For this mission we needed: